-The Disneyland Resort has begun its 60th anniversary celebration this summer, which makes it the perfect time to look back at the beginnings of the park that started it all.
+The Disneyland Resort has begun its 60th anniversary celebration this summer, which makes it the perfect time to look back at the beginnings of the park that started the magic.
 There have been excellent books written about Disneyland (Sam Gennawey’s The Disneyland Story is a strong example), but we’ve yet to see a quintessential documentary.
 The Tomorrow Society challenges a talented filmmaker to take on this job.
 We know you’re out there!

 It’s not all bad news, however.
 The first half provides a warm look back at the origins of Disneyland and Walt Disney’s passion for making it happen.
 Julie Andrews introduces the story, and it’s clear this film was designed to connect to the 50th anniversary celebration.
 There are so many familiar names involved, though many have limited screen time.
 Harrison “Buzz” Price, Rolly Crump, Marty Sklar, X Attencio, and Tony Baxter are just a few of the countless participants.
 It’s clear how much these guys loved Disneyland.
 Clips of Walt introducing the park and famous attractions reveal the glint in his eye that was always there when discussing Disney’s latest projects.